MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopt-servicing-profiles.md

 Once the device has received the command to perform an update, it will use the Office CDN, [Delivery Optimization](../delivery-optimization.md), and potentially available Connected Caches or peers to download and apply the update.
 If the update can’t be applied due to open Microsoft 365 apps, it will retry silently to do so in the background, during device reboot or when the device is locked and the operating system went into idle.
 If the update couldn’t be applied until the specified deadline is reached, the user will receive multiple prompts to close the applications and apply the updates.
 After roughly 48 hours, the user will get a final notification with a countdown.
 When this reaches zero, open documents will be saved, the applications closed and updated, then reopened and documents reloaded.
 But in most cases pending updates can be silently applied in the background without having to prompt the user.

 The portal will receive status information about these steps and the admin will see devices transitioning from **Not Started** to **In Progress** and to **Updated** finally.
-If an error occurs on the device, it will be flagged accordingly in the portal and a reapply initiated.
+If an error occurs on the device, it will be flagged accordingly in the portal and the udpate applied again.
 In most cases failures are related to the download of the update; for example, when the device was shut down while the download was active.

 Once devices are updated, they'll remain in this state until Microsoft releases the next update to the Monthly Enterprise Channel.
 The service will then automatically recalculate the required actions per device and start handing those out to the devices.
 By default, this happens in waves across four days to reduce impact on the network.
 There's no manual action required to initiate the monthly update cycle.